mark-lord/crypto-price-finder-to-csv/README.md

 # crypto-price-finder-to-csv
 TL;DR: A simple (and free!) python script that makes use of CoinGeckoTerminal's public API to get the past 6 months of end-of-day prices for any token pool you can find on CoinGeckoTerminal.
-Good for tax info :)
+Could be good for tax info, certainly was for me :) [Legal obligation - none of this is tax advice!]

 Too long, did read:
 This Python script allows you to fetch historical price data for cryptocurrency tokens from GeckoTerminal.
 It retrieves up to 6 months of daily price data and saves it to a CSV file in your current working directory.